 4 – Pests

-Spider mites can suck on your umbrella plant and cause it to look unhealthy.
-A severe infestation could eventually kill the plant, but usually you’ll just notice that the plant will start drooping.
+For instance, spider mites can suck on your umbrella plant and cause it to look unhealthy.
+A severe infestation could eventually kill the plant, but usually, you’ll just notice that the plant will start drooping.

 Other pests can bother umbrella plants as well.
 Aphids and scales are two other types of pests that you might need to look out for.